Open 7 Days — Evening & Weekend Dental Care Until 10pm

 Comfortable, metal-free, virtually invisible

 Because the clasps are gum-coloured rather than metal, flexible dentures are virtually invisible when you smile.
-They're an excellent choice for replacing one or several teeth where you want a lightweight, natural-looking option without metalwork, and are popular with patients who've found conventional partials uncomfortable or who have metal sensitivities.
-At Clarendons we take precise digital impressions and work with a specialist lab for a comfortable, natural fit.
+They’re an excellent choice for replacing one or several teeth where you want a lightweight, natural-looking option without metalwork, and are popular with patients who’ve found conventional partials uncomfortable or who have metal sensitivities.
+At Clarendons we use a digital intraoral scanner to capture your mouth precisely — avoiding traditional putty impressions wherever possible — and work with a specialist lab for a comfortable, natural fit.

 Cobalt Chrome Dentures in Leeds